ddur/Warp-iMagick/README.md

 * Project is currently in the process of moving out of wordpress cvs repository.
 [What happened?](https://wordpress.org/support/topic/what-happened-50/)

+* Plugin will have some additional functionalities, in order to make it comfortable to use (& update) even after moving.

 * Please star & watch this repository.